andersle/metapi/README.md

 print(forecast)
 ```

-The forcast will be returned as a dict.
+The forecast will be returned as a dictionary.
 See the description
 of [nowcast](https://api.met.no/weatherapi/nowcast/2.0/documentation)
 and the [data model](https://api.met.no/doc/locationforecast/datamodel)
 in the [MET Norway Weather API description](https://api.met.no/).